-As the trend toward a sustainable society accelerates around the world, the importance of sustainability management has continued to grow.
-This loan will help Mitsubishi Chemical Holdings Corporation advance its chemical recycling initiative and help solve the issues of decarbonization and resource recycling, two issues that will influence structural changes in the industry.
-DBJ will continue to proactively support the initiatives of its customers to realize sustainability management.
+As the trend toward a sustainable society grow.
+This loan will help Mitsubishi Chemical Holdings Corporation advance its chemical recycling initiative and help solve the issues of issues that will influence structural changes in ize sustainability management.

 Sustainable Solution Department